 - Use power button to select the option.

-- To wipe cache of individual apps, use this guide.
+- To wipe the cache of individual apps, use this guide.

-If you have any questions or queries regarding the guide above on how to fix Nexus 6P slow charging on Android Oreo by clearing cache of the phone, let me know in the comments.
+If you have any questions or queries regarding the guide above on how to fix Nexus 6P slow charging on Android Oreo 8.1 December security update by clearing the cache of the phone, let me know in the comments.

 There is another case, as you know Nexus 6P is now 3 years old.
 With time battery of every smartphone or device wears off.
 There is a limited lifetime of each battery cell.
 Once it has crossed the age limit.
 Your Nexus 6P or any other device will behave weirdly.

-Following are few symptoms of that indicate an almost dead battery:
+Following are a few symptoms of that indicate an almost dead battery:

 - Shutting down in middle of a heavy process, even when there is a lot of battery left.